-Spills that occur on the unrestored area of the well pad must be remediated as soon as possible Areas affected by a spill or release that are not on a well site should be restored and revegetated as soon as possible during the growing season and within a time period specified by the Department if outside the growing season.
+Spills that occur on the unrestored area of the well pad must be remediated as soon as possible in accordance with the remediation requirements outlined above.
+Areas affected by a spill or release that are not on a well site should be restored and revegetated as soon as possible during the growing season and within a time period specified by the Department if outside the growing season.

-The Responsible Party is expected to consult with the landowner of any area affected by a spill or release.
+The well operator is expected to consult with the landowner of any area affected by a spill or release.
 Restoration and revegetation should ensure that the restored area is capable of supporting the type of vegetation that was present before the release.
-The Department considers a well site to be restored under Act 13 when the well site is restored to conditions that support the same potential uses of the land that existed prior to the spill or release, including the vegetation of those areas.
+The Department considers a well site to be restored under the 2012 Oil and Gas Act when the well site is restored to conditions that support the same potential uses of the land that existed prior to the spill or release, including the vegetation of those areas.

 Restoration, including revegetation, is especially important with respect to substances that are not particularly toxic to humans, but that may exhibit phytotoxic properties, such as flowback fluids and production fluids containing chlorides.
 Plant species vary in their susceptibility to toxic effects of chlorides, and the appropriate levels for restoration and revegetation in many cases will depend on the particular use to be restored.